SiqiLi1020/Deep-Kernel-Method-for-PET-Image-Reconstruction/README.md

 b).
 The training data is stored in 'training data' folder, including composite prior images (CIP),
 	corrupted CIP as noise image, and pre-defined neighbor index.

-2. Kernelized EM for PET reconstruction:
+# Kernelized EM for PET reconstruction

 a).
 To use this package, you need to add the KER_v0.2 package into your matlab path by running setup.m in matlab.
 KER_v0.2 package can be downloaded from: